 We encourage fellows to collaborate with researchers in other low- and middle-income countries.

 Fellows are urged to collaborate with researchers in other low- and middle-income countries.

 Researchers in India are ineligible as they should instead apply for the Wellcome Trust/Department of Biotechnology India Alliance.
 Those currently applying for another Wellcome fellowship are also ineligible.

 Applications are considered twice a year.
-The next application, which can be done online, closes on 9 May 2018 (preliminary application) and on 17 July 2018 (full application).
+The next application, which is to be done online, closes on 22 November 2018 (preliminary application) and on 5 February 2019 (full application).